ember-learn/ember-blog/source/2019-06-16-ember-3-11-released.md

 #### New Features (4)

-**Forwarding Element Modifiers with "Splattributes" (1 of 4)**
+**Forwarding Element Modifiers with `...attributes` (1 of 4)**

 Angle bracket component invocation was introduced in Ember.js 3.7.
-Aside from the syntatic differences, the angle bracket invocation syntax enabled passing HTML attributes to components, which can then be applied the underlying HTML element(s) in the component's layout using the ...attributes "splattributes" syntax.
+Aside from the syntatic differences, the angle bracket invocation syntax enabled passing HTML attributes to components, which can then be applied the underlying HTML element(s) in the component's layout using the `...attributes` syntax.
+This is also known informally as the "splattributes" feature.

 This features clarifies how the "splattributes" feature interact with element modifiers.

 For more information please refer to [the RFC](https://github.com/emberjs/rfcs/blob/master/text/0435-modifier-splattributes.md).

-**The {{fn}} helper (2 of 4)**
+**The `{{fn}}` helper (2 of 4)**

 The `{{fn}}` helper provides a way to pass arguments to actions, particularly with native classes and the `@action` decorator.